-, Associate Director, Center for Transportation Studies
+, Deputy Director, Center for Transportation Studies

 The Center for Transportation Studies (CTS) is the lead member of a team that was selected by the Federal Highway Administration Office of Safety to produce outreach materials focusing on the communication of safety on local roads.
 These materials will be geared toward local elected officials and practitioners nationwide to emphasize the importance of investing in road safety.